 Applied Behavior Analysis Certificate

-The certificate program complements the existing M.A. in Psychology with a concentration in Applied Behavior Analysis.
-The MA degree is for those individuals with a bachelor’s degree seeking a Masters degree and a program of course and practicum leading to Board Certification in Behavior Analysis.
-The Certificate program is for those individuals who already have a Masters, Educational Specialist or PhD degree and wish to acquire additional knowledge and skills in applied behavior analysis.
+The certificate program complements the existing MS in Applied Behavior Analysis.
+The MS degree is for those individuals with a bachelor’s degree seeking a master's degree and a program of coursework and practicum leading to Board Certification in Behavior Analysis.
+The Certificate program is for those individuals who already have a master's, Educational Specialist, or Ph.D. degree and wish to acquire additional knowledge and skills in applied behavior analysis.

-This UNO ABA certificate program does not lead to Board Certification in Behavior Analysis unless one takes all six courses in the BACB approved course sequence listed below and the BACB practicum (750-1000 hours).
-In addition, the individual’s degree must be in Psychology or Education or Applied Behavior Analysis.
-See BACB website for more details on attaining BCBA.
+This UNO ABA certificate program does not lead to Board Certification in Behavior Analysis (BCBA) unless one takes all courses in the ABAI verified course sequence and completes 1500 or 2000 hours of required supervised fieldwork.
+The supervised fieldwork is not offered as a course in the ABA Certificate program and must be arranged independently by the student.
+See BACB for more details on attaining BCBA and requirements for supervised fieldwork.

 Applicants must submit online application to the UNO graduate office including: